hphelion/documentation/glossary.md

 ---
 # Glossary of HP Helion Public Cloud Terms

 Sometimes it's a little easy to become lost in the weeds of the cloud nomenclature; for such times, we've created this glossary to help you through.
-While this glossary concentrates primarily on terms that are more specific to the HP Helion Cloud environment, we have tried to include a salad of general cloud computing terms to help you along.
+While this glossary concentrates primarily on terms that are more specific to the HP Helion Public Cloud environment, we have tried to include a salad of general cloud computing terms to help you along.
 If you need additional definitions, we suggest going on over to the [Open Stack Glossary](http://cloudglossary.com/) and checking there.

 For a quick search of the [Knowledge Base](https://community.hpcloud.com/knowledge-base), just click on the blue highlighted term!